 I took out the small train in the back and replaced it with a wider and longer train and added a lace overlay.
 The start of the train is the same height as the front godets to keep with the mermaid silhouette.

 The original bodice had a square neckline and beading around the edge of the neckline and the edges of the sleeves.
 I changed it to a sweetheart neckline and attached lace in the shape of a cropped jacket.
 I put the scalloped edge of the lace around the edges of the sleeves and up around the neckline like a small standing collar.
-Here are some tips for sewing with lace.
+Here are some tips for sewing with lace and how to sew lace.

 I also added a keyhole to the back to smooth the transition between the zippered back and the collar.
 I really, really love the keyhole.
 I think it adds a lot to the back.